ucsb-cs9/s25/_lab/lab09.md

 The Binary Search Tree skills you're developing in this lab have direct applications in cybersecurity.
 BSTs are frequently used in intrusion detection systems to efficiently organize and search through network events by timestamp - similar to how we're managing event dates in this lab.
-When security analysts need to investigate incidents, they must quickly search through massive logs of chronologically ordered events, and BST-based data structures enable this rapid lookup.
+When security analysts need to investigate incidents, they must quickly search through massive logs of chronologically-ordered events, and BST-based data structures enable this rapid lookup.
 Additionally, BSTs are used in packet filtering for firewalls, where rules can be organized hierarchically for efficient matching.

 The node deletion techniques you're implementing are particularly important, as security systems must frequently update their data structures when threats are neutralized or rules change.
 For further reading on data structures in cybersecurity, check out [NIST's guidelines on efficient security monitoring](https://csrc.nist.gov/pubs/sp/800/92/final).

 # Instructions

 You will need to create the following files:
-* `EventNode.py` - Defines a BST Node class that includes all necessary fields for a BST node that stores the event data.
+* `EventNode.py` - Defines a BST Node class that includes fields for a BST node that stores event data.
 * `EventTree.py` - Defines an EventTree (BST) class that is an ordered collection of a set of events (ordered by date).
 * `testFile.py` - This file should contain your pytest functions that tests the overall correctness of your class definitions.